 “Anglophone Black Atlantic” is a more precise term for the world Getachew describes.
 The thinkers she focuses upon were all English speakers, schooled in the United States or Great Britain and, with one exception, became early leaders of newly independent English-speaking countries while doubling as political theorists.
 That exception was W.E.B.
 DuBois, the ubiquitous American scholar and educator who functions as Getachew’s lead character.
 Over the course of more than a half-century, DuBois provided the intellectual glue for the Black Atlantic vision of self-determination.

-Prominent francophone anti-colonial nationalists from the Black Atlantic, such as Aimé Césaire of Martinique and Léopold Senghor of Senegal, do not figure in Getachew’s analysis.
-They favored retaining strong administrative ties to France, as an “effort to ward off the limits of independent statehood,” Getachew writes, and as a “demand for an equal share in the wealth the colonies had produced.”
+Interestingly, and perhaps unsurprisingly for a work focused on the anglophone Black Atlantic, prominent francophone anti-colonial nationalists such as Aimé Césaire of Martinique and Léopold Senghor of Senegal, do not figure in Getachew’s analysis.
+Getachew argues that these thinkers favored retaining strong administrative ties to France, as an “effort to ward off the limits of independent statehood,” and as a “demand for an equal share in the wealth the colonies had produced.”
 Martinique, along with its Caribbean neighbor Guadeloupe, became an administrative department of the French state in 1946.
 Senegal and most of the French colonies in sub-Saharan West Africa, by contrast, became independent states in the early 1960s.
-Getachew also refers to Asia intermittently, but her focus is not there.
-India’s Mohandas Gandhi, arguably the most consequential single figure of the 20th-century anti-colonial movement, is nowhere mentioned.

 For Getachew’s Black Atlantic thinkers, the right to self-determination was “never conceived as the culmination of their worldmaking aspirations,” but rather as a “first step in political and economic transformations, both domestically and internationally.”
 Their goal was a “thorough-going reinvention of the legal, political and economic structure of the international order.”
 That reinvention began by recognizing the “foundational role of New World slavery in the making of the modern world.”